 “With BaZing, we find the providers of things that people are already paying for,” Defazio said.
 “We get good deals because of our buying power and then bundle those products and services and give them to banks for a better-than-market price.”

 DeFazio said he is seeing fee-based, benefit-driven checking accounts become more and more popular as the marketplace gets younger.

-So maybe you’re thinking, “But JB, how do I know what my clients find valuable?”
+So maybe you’re thinking, “How do I know what my clients find valuable?”
 You can start by simply surveying some of your clients.
 And if that doesn’t work, DeFazio and the team at StrategyCorps have already done a lot of the research for you—whether it means reading their whitepaper or partnering with them to offer a robust benefits account.